 Q: For someone who has not read your books yet, how would you describe them?

-Q: Can you tell us a bit about your future plans?
+Q: Can you tell us a bit about your current projects?